filecoin-project/devgrants/Program Resources/Open Grants README.md

 To submit an Open Grant proposal, [create a new issue](https://github.com/filecoin-project/devgrants/issues/new?assignees=smagdali%2C+ErinOCon%2C+realChainLife&labels=Open+Grant&projects=&template=open-grant-appolication.md&title=) using the Open Grants Proposal template.

-Applicants can generally expect to receive notice of a final grant decision within 30 days of submitting the application.
-We aim to notify applicants of our preliminary review decision within two weeks of the proposal submission date.
-A final decision is generally available two weeks from the preliminary review date.
+We review grant proposals continuously.
+We aim to notify applicants of our preliminary decision within two weeks of the proposal submission date.
+A final decision is generally given within 4 weeks from the submission date, but often sooner.

-For example, applicants that have submitted a proposal on March 1st can expect to receive an preliminary review update by March 15th.
-The target date for the final decision would be two weeks later on March 30th.

 Note:
 - Timeline details above are applicable for proposals submitted on or after October 1, 2024.